WRF 2017 Major Release

 - Full set of regression tests run on machines at NCAR.

-- Final round of large testing.
-RC and DC meetings focus on status of code and testing.
+- RC and DC meetings focus on remaining code needs and testing.

 - DC certifies code (final approval) for release.
 Code packaged and staged for release.

 - Release and notification to WRF users.